Norepinephrine, Epinephrine and Acetylcholine - Synthesis, Release and Metabolism

 Epinephrine (Epi) is synthesized from NE within the medulla of adrenal glands, which are associated with the kidneys.
 Tyrosine is transported into adrenal chromaffin cells and acted upon by tyrosine hydroxylase to form L-DOPA, which then forms dopamine that is transported into chromaffin granules.
 NE then forms from the action of dopamine beta-hydroxylase and is transported out of the granule.
 An enzyme (phenylethanolamine-N-methyltransferase) adds a methyl group to the NE molecule to create Epi, which is transported back into the granule and then released into the blood perfusing the glands during preganglionic sympathetic nerve activation.
 Epi comprises about 80% and NE about 20% of the total catecholamine released by the adrenals.

 NE and epinephrine are metabolized by catechol-O-methytransferase (COMT) and monoamine oxidase (MAO).
 The final product of these pathways is vanillylmandelic acid (VMA).
 This final product, along with its precursors normetanephrine and metanephrine, is measured in urine and plasma in the diagnosis of pheochromocytoma, which can cause severe hypertension and cardiac arrhythmias.

 Acetylcholine Synthesis and Metabolism

 Acetyl-CoA is synthesized from pyruvate by mitochondria within cholinergic nerves.
 This acetyl-CoA combines with choline that is transported into the nerve axon to form acetylcholine (ACh).
 The enzyme responsible for this is choline acetyltransferase.
-The newly formed ACh is then transported into vesicles for storage and subsequent release similar to what occurs for NE.
-After ACh is released, it is rapidly degraded within the synapse by acetylcholinesterase to form acetate and choline.
+The newly formed ACh is then transported into vesicles for storage and subsequent release, similar to what occurs for NE.
+After ACh is released, it is rapidly degraded within the synapse by acetylcholinesterase to generate acetate and choline.